John Payton Leadership Academy

 Inspire.
 Educate.
 Lead.
 Keeping these goals in mind, the John Payton Leadership Academy provides members with an intensive training program to develop and sharpen the necessary skills to be successful leaders of the Bar and throughout their careers.

 Proving that there is not one type of leader, previous graduates came from nonprofits, small firms, large firms, and mid-size boutiques.
 Some were solo practitioners, while others worked for government agencies.

 The Leadership Academy is not your average seminar.
 Swaths of paper line the walls as students engage in brainstorming and strategy sessions to determine their leadership techniques.
 How can you lead with integrity?
 How do you run an effective meeting?
 How do you use everyone’s strengths to create a quality team?
 Team-building exercises get competitive as students work collaboratively in small groups.
 Throughout the three classroom sessions, participants meet with both D.C.
 Bar and community leaders, who inspire the group with their leadership insights and life experiences.

 In addition, participants of the Leadership Academy spend half a day gaining hands-on experience working at the D.C.
-Bar Pro Bono Program’s Advice and Referral Clinic, which helps low-income District of Columbia residents navigate the legal system.
+Bar Pro Bono Center’s Advice and Referral Clinic, which helps low-income District of Columbia residents navigate the legal system.

 Over the course of three full days, the Academy’s curriculum covers:

 - An overview of the D.C.
 Bar, including its mission and strategic plan

 - Communication skills and styles

 - Conducting effective meetings

 - Civility and professionalism